 If you don’t think nursing is for you, there are several other options in the healthcare industry.
-Medical office administrators are organized, and they excel at both administrative work and patient interaction.
-Dental assistants like to work with their hands.
-Information technology professionals enjoy troubleshooting and solving complex issues.
+Medical office administrators are organized, and they excel at both administrative work and patient interaction, while Dental assistants like to work with their hands.
 If any of these traits describe you, then the corresponding jobs might give you personal satisfaction.

 Unitek College’s ultimate goal is to help others find their career path.
 Every program seeks to prepare students for the next step in their careers.
 Essentially, Unitek wants to help students build the bedrock for their future goals.

 Our campus locations and contact information can all be here.
 If you’d like to know more about our programs, please click on any of the below links.